OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

 We now need to remove this role from her entry.
 To do that we need to use a JSON Patch _remove_ operation.
-Since the role is part of an array, and is actually the 2nd element of that array (see output in section 3 above) the resulting PATCH request would look like :
+Since the role is part of an array, and is actually the 2nd element of that array (see output in section 3 above) the resulting PATCH request would look as follows:

         $ curl --insecure \
                --header "Content-type: application/json" \